 Imagine for a moment that you are a pen salesman.
 There are 10,000 different types of pens in the market, each of them selling and each of them has its demand.
 It is a homogenous market.
 The product is required, and there are very few differentiating points in the product.
 So because of the homogeneity of the market, the competition rises.

 Still, the market can be differentiated by targeting frequent users or occasional users.
-Parker pens and Mont blanc market themselves based on status.
+Parker Pens and Mont Blanc market themselves based on status.
 Hence, their pens are different from the homogenous market.
-But if you talk about Reynolds, Cello, and Link pens then most of their products are similar or the same, thereby causing a rise in competition between the companies and within the industry.
+But if you talk about Reynolds, Cello, and Link pens then most of their products are similar or the same, thereby causing a rise in competition between the leading companies and within the industry.

 6) Commitment to the industry

-Some brands in the market are hyper-committed to the industry they are in.
-For example – Gillette is a known Razor blades manufacturer and that is all it does.
-It dominates that market.
-So it is a clear industry leader.
-If a new entrant enters the market, it will find it hard to exist in the market for long.
+Some brands in the market are hyper-committed to their industry.
+For example, Gillette is a known Razor blade manufacturer, and that is all it does.
+It dominates that market, so it is a clear industry leader.
+If a new entrant enters the market, it will find it hard to survive for long.

-Still in the US, the Dollar shave club is challenging Gillette by delivering personal grooming products directly to the end customers.
+Still in the US, the Dollar Shave Club is challenging Gillette by delivering personal grooming products directly to the end customers.
 This means 2 players are now hyper-targeted towards the shaving industry.
 How many more do you think can enter?
 And even if they do, will they be as large as Gillette?
-When the commitment to the industry of a competitor is very high, and they are leading that industry by a big margin, competition becomes overbearing.
+When the commitment to the industry of a competitor is very high, and they are leading that industry sales growth by a big margin, competition becomes overbearing.

 7) Technology